saltstack/salt/doc/ref/states/requisites.rst

 The ``unless`` requisite specifies that a state should only run when any of the specified commands return ``False``.
-The ``unless`` requisite operates as NANDg and is useful in giving more granular control over when a state should execute.
+The ``unless`` requisite operates as NAND and is useful in giving more granular control over when a state should execute.

 **NOTE**: Under the hood ``unless`` calls ``cmd.retcode`` with